Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 One has mainly to ensure that the network is correctly configured and that, with one's account, a SSH password-less login can be performed from the current computer to all targeted remote hosts, which are expected to already have an Erlang environment directly available.

-From now on, the *user node* will designate the Erlang node from which the user will run the simulation (ex: the one created when issuing a command like ``make my_simulation_run`` from the user shell).
+From now on, the *user node* will designate the Erlang node from which the user will run the simulation (e.g. the one created when issuing a command like ``make my_simulation_run`` from the user shell).
 That Erlang node will never take part directly to the computing.
 However, depending on the simulation settings, the *host* this node runs on may or may not be used as a computing resource, thanks to the automatic creation of another (local, simulation-dedicated) computing node.

 One can also refer to the *distributed cheat sheet* of the *Sim-Diasca Technical Manual* for further guidance.